mknadler/sass-rando/README.md

 ## How To Install

-`bower install randomize.scss`, `git clone`, or simply copy-and-pasting.
-I won't judge.
+`bower install randomize.scss`, `git clone`, or simply copy-and-paste the contents of the `sass/` folder.

 ## Questions?